HermesBoots/holbertonschool-higher_level_programming/0x0B-python-input_output/README.md

 Preparing only attributes with given names for serialization.

 ## Student to Disk and Reload
-Load attributes of a Student based on deserialized dictionary.
+Loading attributes of a Student based on deserialized dictionary.

+## Hack the VM
+Changing values in the virtual memory of other processes.